seanox/aspect-js/manual/en/markup.md

 </script>
 ```

-Details about using embedded JavaScript are described in the section
+Details about using embedded JavaScript are described in the chapter
 [Scripting](#scripting).